How to Become a Process Server in 2026

 LinkedIn.
 A professional LinkedIn profile and business page can connect you with paralegals, legal administrators, and attorneys in your area.
 Connect with attorneys, post content about process serving, and make yourself visible in the legal professional community.

 Court watching.
 Spend time at your local courthouse and observe civil filings.
-Many courts have public records of newly filed cases — which represent new opportunities for service of process.
+Many courts have public records of newly filed cases, which represent new opportunities for service of process.
 Some process servers build a pipeline directly from courthouse records.

 Focus on Client Retention, Not Just Client Acquisition

 In any service business, retaining an existing client is far more valuable than acquiring a new one.
-The legal services industry runs on relationships and trust.
-Strategies for keeping clients:

 • Communicate proactively — update clients on failed attempts, address changes, and service status without waiting for them to ask